o-lim/generate-ninja/tools/gn/docs/reference.md

 ## **description**: Description of the action.

 ```
-  What to print when then action is run  gn help action" and "gn help action_foreach").
+  What to print when then action is run (see "gn help action" and
+  "gn help action_foreach").

 ```